JackieC1993/command-line-inventory-app/Readme.md

 ## Description

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:

 - My motivation is to build a clientelte store that customers would enjoy with their pets.
-- The reason I build this project becuase I have a passion on
+- The reason I build this project because I have a passion for taking care of cats and to show owners that they can adopt the pets of their choice.
-- What problem does it solve?
+- The problem it solve will be the loneiness in a household.
-- What did you learn?
+- I learn that people can have cats/kitten to solve their loneilness and a companion.

 ## Table of Contents (Optional)